 At The Original Poop Bags® we get asked if used poop bags can be placed in garden compost all the time.
 Our certified biobased animal waste bags can be composted, but will the poop inside compost as well?

 Even if it may initially seem like a valid idea, dog waste may not be suitable for composting.
-The main problem with dog waste is the possibility of exposing vegetation that you might consume with roundworm.
+The main problem with dog waste is the possibility of exposing vegetation that you might consume to roundworm.
 Personally, the thought of dog waste at the base of my vegetables would answer the question for me, but let's take a deeper look at some answers.

-If you have healthy dogs and you take proper precautions, there are highly specific situations where dog waste can be used for plant cultivation:
+If you have healthy dogs and you take proper precautions, there are highly specific situations where dog waste can be used for plant cultivation.

 Compost coming from dog waste should be used for non-food plants.
 To err on the side of caution, it is best to use dog waste compost with plants that don't grow their fruits and vegetables underground.
 Cultivars and plants that have edible parts that aren't in direct contact with the soil can also be exposed to dog waste compost, as it won't directly touch it.
 That of course is a personal decision if you're comfortable with that process.
-Otherwise, castings are an incredible source of nutrients for flower gardens, hedges or bushes, trees and more.
+Otherwise, castings are an incredible source of nutrients for flower gardens, hedges, bushes, trees and more.

 If you decide that you want to use dog waste in these scenarios, it is best to routinely check your dog's digestive health.
 Regular checkups by a veterinarian will be able to ascertain your dog's health and pinpoint possible roundworm infection.
 Not to mention it's just a good idea anyway!